bjpcorp/GTheme/README.md

 # GTheme
-Collection of custom svg icons for theme in Gramps Geneology Software.
+Collection of custom svg icons for themes in Gramps Geneology Software.

 ## Description

-An in-depth paragraph about your project and overview of use.
+SVG Collection of default and new icons for use with Gramps Geneology Software, requested icons for Gramps Addons and concept icons for future themes.

 ## Getting Started

 ### Dependencies

 * Gramps

-### Installing

-Download...
+* inkscape

 ## Help

 Building an addon for Gramps?
 ```
-Request info on icon design.
+Check out the Tango icon Guildines [Tango Icon Theme Guidelines](http://tango.freedesktop.org/Tango_Icon_Theme_Guidelines)
 ```

 ## Authors

-Contributors names and contact info
+Contributors names and contact info:

 -bjpcop